2025 Battle River—Crowfoot federal by-election

-A by-election was held in the federal riding of Battle River—Crowfoot in Alberta, Canada, on August 18, 2025, following the resignation of Conservative MP Damien Kurek to allow Conservative leader Pierre Poilievre an opportunity to return to Parliament following his defeat to Liberal candidate Bruce Fanjoy in his former riding of Carleton, Ontario.
+A by-election was held on August 18, 2025, to elect a member of Parliament (MP) to represent Battle River—Crowfoot, Alberta, in the House of Commons for the remainder of the 45th Parliament following the resignation of Conservative Party MP Damien Kurek.
+The by-election was won by Pierre Poilievre, the leader of the Conservative Party, subsequently making him the leader of the Official Opposition.

-Poilievre won the riding by receiving 80.86% of the vote, allowing him to return to Parliament as both a sitting MP and as Leader of the Opposition.
-Independent candidate Bonnie Critchley won 9.82% of the vote, placing second.
+Poilievre defeated 213 other candidates and received 80.86 per cent of the vote, with the closest runner-up Independent candidate Bonnie Critchley receiving 9.82 per cent.
+Poilievre previously represented Carleton, Ontario, from the 2004 general election until his defeat by Liberal Party candidate Bruce Fanjoy in the 2025 general election.

 Background

-On May 2, 2025, Prime Minister Mark Carney affirmed his commitment to promptly ask Governor General Mary Simon to issue a writ for the by-election when requested, stating, "If it's the decision of him and the Conservative Party to trigger ... a by-election, I will ensure that it happens as soon as possible."
+On May 2, 2025, prime minister Mark Carney affirmed his commitment to promptly ask governor general Mary Simon to issue a writ for the by-election when requested, stating, "If it's the decision of him and the Conservative Party to trigger ... a by-election, I will ensure that it happens as soon as possible."
 Kurek announced his resignation later that day.
 Kurek said in a statement his resignation is what is best for the party and his constituents.
 Kurek said he intends to run again in the riding in the next general election.

 By law, Kurek's resignation could not be officially tendered until 30 days after the publication of the election result in the Canada Gazette, which occurred on May 15, 2025.
 Kurek officially resigned on Tuesday, June 17, 2025.
 The governor general, who could issue a writ of election no sooner than 11 days after notice is given of a vacancy, dropped the writ on June 30, 2025, for a by-election to be held on August 18, 2025.
 The riding is considered a "stronghold" for the Conservatives.

 The riding was targeted by the Longest Ballot Committee which pushed the number of registered candidates to a record 214.
 Elections Canada opted to use write-in ballots instead of standard ballots, normally used for early voting at Elections Canada offices or when using a mail-in ballot.
 This is permitted by the Canada Elections Act during "an unusual or unforeseen circumstance."